CiscoDevNet/terraform-provider-aci/docs/resources/connection.md

 ## Argument Reference

 - `l4_l7_service_graph_template_dn` - (Required) Distinguished name of parent L4-L7 Service Graph Template object.
+Type: String.
 - `name` - (Required) Name of object connection.
 The valid connection name format is `CONX`, where X is a number starting with 0.
 Type: String.
 - `adj_type` - (Optional) Connector adjacency type.
 Allowed values are "L2", "L3".
 Default value is "L2".
+Type: String.
 - `annotation` - (Optional) Annotation for object connection.
+Type: String.
 - `description` - (Optional) Description for object connection.
+Type: String.
 - `conn_dir` - (Optional) Connection directory for object connection.
 Allowed values are "consumer", "provider".
 Default value is "provider".
+Type: String.
 - `conn_type` - (Optional) Connection type of connection object.
 Allowed values are "external", "internal".
 Default value is "external".
+Type: String.
 - `direct_connect` - (Optional) Direct connect for object connection.
 Allowed values are "yes" and "no".
 Default value is "no".
+Type: String.
 - `name_alias` - (Optional) Name alias for object connection.
+Type: String.
 - `unicast_route` - (Optional) Unicast route for connection object.
 Unicast route setting should be true for L3 connections.
 Allowed values are "yes" and "no".
 Default value is "yes".
+Type: String.

 - `relation_vns_rs_abs_copy_connection` - (Optional) List of relation to class vnsAConn.
 Cardinality - ONE_TO_M.
-Type - Set of String.
+Type: Set of String.
 - `relation_vns_rs_abs_connection_conns` - (Optional) list of relation to class vnsAConn.
 Cardinality - ONE_TO_M.
-Type - Set of String.
+Type: Set of String.

 ## Attribute Reference

 The only attribute that this resource exports is the `id`, which is set to the Dn of the Connection.
 ## Importing

 An existing Connection can be [imported][docs-import] into this resource via its Dn, via the following command: